claireramming/Capstone-2/README.md

 To solve this problem, I plan on using linear regression or another supervised machine learning algorithm with an emphasis on generalization of the data so it can be used to predict prices of listings.
 A user will be able to fill in room details and the tool will return a “fair” price range for the listing based on the model.

 All code will be publicly listed on github in a jupyter notebook.
-The project will be presented at office hours, or an uploaded recorded presentation will be posted when complete.
+The project will be presented at [claireramming.github.io](http://claireramming.github.io) when complete.